 Anyone who runs their own business, which is internet critical, or far large families and serious gamers, FTTP is an ideal solution, as it lets you operate several different devices at once, and it is super-reliable compared to standard ADSL broadband.

 With an FTTP network there is less chance that the internet will go down during a crucial point and it is a fully reliable dedicated service.
-Furthermore, an FTTP connected building can handle a far greater volume of simultaneous users.
+Furthermore, a pure fibre connected building can handle a far greater volume of simultaneous users.
 A full fibre network offers greater physical resilience versus a network that includes copper-wire transmission.
 FTTP can also effectively future-proof organisations that anticipate growth.

 However, there is the question of availability.
 Full fibre optic connections are still very limited within the UK.
 Check with Juno for FTTP providers in your area.